Some gifts for me

 In this article:

-For my 22nd birthday Tom Blauwendraat (aka antiflu) made me a text adventure.
+For my 22nd birthday Tom Blauwendraat (also known as Antiflu) made me a text adventure.
 It is inspired by Zork, which I was playing at the time, and takes place in my own student home.
 It starts out in my room, where I am at my computer, and works its way down the house (literally).

 At the time the code ran under DOS.
 With a little tweaking the code compiled just fine under modern Linux as well.
 It is fun to see this old text adventure on my reasonably new system today.